 You will either see your SSH details used to connect, or a note detailing that SSH Gateway is not available.

 If SSH Gateway needs to be enabled, this may require a migration.
-While this migration does not require any downtime, a content freeze is still advised and DNS will need to be updated.
+While this migration does not require any downtime, but a content freeze is still advised and DNS will need to be updated.

 Create SSH Key